-Advisory: ENG-50 or ENG-80 or qualifying placement into ENG 1A.
+Prerequisite: None.
+Advisory: ENG-1A

 Description: Survey of mass communication and the interrelationships of media with society including history, structure, and trends in a digital age.
 Discussion of theories and effects, economics, technology, law and ethics, global media, media literacy, and social issues, including gender and cultural diversity.
 54 hours lecture.
 (Letter grade only)